 Like many older games, Transarctica focuses more on its strategy than its narrative.
 That’s alright.
-But that means it isn’t too concerned about the issues with including slavery; it treats it as a mechanic to add variety to the game.
+But that means it isn’t too concerned about what it means to have slavery in this setting; it treats it as a mechanic to add variety to the game.
 It doesn’t sit right to be on a search for hope while enslaving hundreds of people to mine coal.
-The frozen wasteland is filled with necessary violence, and getting in on the slave trade still feels a step too far.
+The frozen wasteland is filled with necessary violence, and getting in on the slave trade still feels like a step too far.

-A sense of determination gives a game like this its uplift and stamina.
+A sense of determination gives a game like this its stamina.
 Beneath its good spirits, Transarctica is a desolate trudge.
-That seems to have been the goal, and for anyone seeking a grim, wandering experience, it certainly delivers on the promise of a world without light.
+That seems to have been the goal, and it certainly delivers on the promise of a world without light.